biothings/myvariant.info/CONTRIBUTE.md

 ##### SNV example
-	    e.g. chr1:g.35366C>T
+	chr1:g.35366C>T

   The above ID represents a C to T SNP on chromosome 1, genomic position 35366.

 ##### Insertion example
-	    e.g. chr2:g.177676_177677insT
+	chr2:g.177676_177677insT

   The above ID represents that a T is inserted between genomic position 177676 and 177677 on chromosome 2.

 ##### Deletion example
-  	    e.g. chrM:g.2947878_2947880del
+  	chrM:g.2947878_2947880del

  The above ID represents that a three nucleotides deletion between genomic position 2947878 and 2947880 on chromosome M. Note that we don't include the deleted sequence in the _id field in this case.

 ##### Deletion/Insertion example
-	    e.g. chrX: g.14112_14117delinsTG
+	chrX: g.14112_14117delinsTG

  The above ID represents that six nucleotides between genomic position 14112 and 14117 by TG

 #### 2) Top-level **<data_src\>** field
 The name of the top-level **<data_src\>** field should be the name of the data source, e.g. ‘clinvar’, ‘dbsnp’, all in lower-cases.
 Under this top-level field, you can strucutre your annotation in a proper JSON format you like.
 For example, you can have sub-fields like ‘chromosome’, ‘ref’, ‘alt’, ‘score’ .
 You can have nested structure if needed.
 For example, the ‘sift’ field is under 'dbnsfp' top-level **<data_src\>** field, and it contains sub-fields of ‘score’, ‘converted_rankscore’, and ‘pred’.